 For the next blog post, we are focusing on creating a plan for how and when you’re going to do the work needed to get your VA business off the ground.

 Do you have a plan for setting up a Virtual Assistant Business?

 I’d love to know if you do!

-If you prefer in-depth how-to training have a look at my Getting Started Training.
+If you prefer in-depth how-to training have a look at my VA Success System.
 It’s very detailed and not only shows you how to launch your business but how to market it, find clients, how to package any service, and much more.